 Han Zhong, Hu Xiumian

-Abstract：Well exposed in the Tethys Himalaya of southern Tibet, China, the Jurassic is important for studying the evolution of paleo-ocean, paleoenvironment and paleogeography in the eastern Tethys.
-It is a...
+Abstract：Jurassic, well exposed in the Tethys Himalaya in southern Tibet (China), are important for studying the evolution of the paleo-ocean, paleoenvironment, and paleogeography of the eastern Tethys.
+Additionally, it is important to understand...

 Chai Hanbing, Xing Fengcun, Gu Qiang et al.

 Keywords： northwestern margin of Upper Yangtze；Lower Triassic Feixianguan Formation；carbonate rock；biological extinction；micro-atlas

 Abstract：Carbonate platform-basin facies developed during the Early Triassic Feixianguan Formation in the northwestern margin of the Upper Yangtze.
 Studies of rock characteristics (such as structure and formation) under a microscope provide intui...

 【Rocks under the Microscope】Published: Sept.
 1, 2020 Volume 5, Issue 3 185 0

 Lai Wen, Jiang Jingxin, Qiu Jiansheng et al.